 The Board acknowledges the recommended practice in King IV that the Chairman of the Board should not be the chairman of this committee but given the following reasons, this arrangement is deemed appropriate:

-The committee formally met twice during the year and had numerous informal interactions in preparation for the formal meetings.
-The details on the attendance of the formal meetings are set out in the Corporate Governance Report here.
+The committee formally met twice during the year and had numerous informal interactions in preparation for the formal meetings, engagements with shareholders and pre-meetings.
+The details on the attendance of the formal meetings are set out in the Corporate Governance Report.

 In respect of its nomination function –